cloudbase/ovs/INSTALL.Windows.md

 virtual switch on top of the adapter named 'Ethernet0'.
 In OVS for Hyper-V, we use that name('Ethernet0') as a special name to refer to that adapter.

-Note: Currently, we assume that the Hyper-V switch on which OVS extension is enabled has a single physical NIC connected to it.

 Internal ports are the virtual adapters created on the Hyper-V switch using the ovs-vsctl add-br <bridge> command.
 By default they are created under the following rule "<name of bridge>" and the adapters are disabled.
 One needs to